-In December 1986, Vietnam adopted a bold new policy of renovation or Dôi Mói at the Sixth National Congress aimed at overcoming the domestic socio-economic crisis.
+In December 1986, Vietnam adopted a bold new policy of renovation or doi moi at the Sixth National Congress aimed at overcoming the domestic socio-economic crisis.
 Secretary General Truong Chinh's Political Report called for, inter alia, the expansion and heightening of the effectiveness of external economic relations as one of the means of addressing the domestic economic crisis.
 In other words, Vietnam had decided to open itself to foreign investment from non-socialist countries (Thayer 1987).

 Vietnam also decided to liquidate the Cambodian problem by withdrawing its military forces (Thayer 1987 and 1989).
-According to Tran Quang Co (1991), 'The period of struggle aimed at a total victory of the Cambodian revolution, under the illusion that the "situation is irreversible," had come to an end, and we had to acknowledge the reality of a step by step struggle to achieve a political solution for the Cambodian question.'
+According to Tran Quang Co (1991), 'The period of struggle aimed at a total victory of the Cambodian revolution, under the illusion that the

-2 Key VCP Politburo resolutions relating to Vietnam's external policies in this period, such as Politburo Resolutions No. 32 (1986) and No. 13 (1988), were not included in Dang Cong San Vietnam, Van Kien Dang Toan Tap and have not yet been made public.
+&lt;sup>2 Key VCP Politburo resolutions relating to Vietnam's external policies in this period, such as Politburo Resolutions No. 32 (1986), No. 2 (1987), and No. 13 (1988), were not included in Dang Cong San Vietnam, Van Kien Dang Toan Tap and have not yet been made public.